 Concepts – This section forms a basic criteria for examining or choosing right hand fingering in a variety of musical textures.

-- String Crossing and Ergonomics (Exercises No.8-14, Page 8-11)
+- String Crossing and Ergonomics (Examples No.8-14)

-- String Spacing and Ergonomics (Exercises No.)
+- String Spacing and Ergonomics (Examples No.15-18)

-- Repetition of a Single Finger (Exercises No.)
+- Repetition of a Single Finger (Examples No.23-25)

-- Playing Arpeggios Across Five and Six Strings (Exercises No.)
+- Playing Arpeggios Across 5 & 6 Strings (Examples No.26-29)

-- Voice Separation (Exercises No.)
+- Voice Separation (Examples No.)

 Additional Thoughts – Clarity on how we approach fingering in a practical way and in the practice room.